oliyh/martian/README.md

 ## Testing with martian-test
-Testing code that calls external systems can be tricky - you either build often elaborate stubs which start to become as complex as the system you are calling, or else you ignore it all together.
+Testing code that calls external systems can be tricky - you either build often elaborate stubs which start to become as complex as the system you are calling, or else you ignore it all together with `(constantly true)`.

 Martian will assert that you provide the right parameters to the call, and `martian-test` will return a response generated from the response schema of the remote application.
 This gives you more confidence that your integration is correct without maintenance of a stub.

+The following example shows how exceptions will be thrown by bad code and how responses can be generated:
 ```clojure
 (require '[martian.core :as martian]
          '[martian.protocols :refer [request-for]]